This article explains how prioritizing works and demonstrates how to set preferences for particular resources.

 - In the type box, select Greek.
 This tells Logos what kind of search this applies to.

-- In the resource box, type the name of the resource you wish to prioritize the lexicon for or scroll through the list to find your desired resource.
+- In the resource box, enter the name of the resource you wish to prioritize the lexicon for or scroll through the list to find the one you want.

 - When you click a word in the specified resource, Logos uses the prioritized lexicon.
 For all other resources, the next prioritized lexicon is used.